proxyxai/xai/pages/docs/content/docs/getting-started/guide.md

 from openai import OpenAI

 client = OpenAI(
-    # Replace this with the key authorized by Yugong Proxy
+    # Replace this with the key authorized by XAI Proxy
     api_key="sk-Xvsxxx",
-    # Replace the official API endpoint address here with the Yugong Proxy API endpoint address
+    # Replace the official API endpoint address here with the XAI Proxy API endpoint address
     base_url="https://api.proxyxai.com/v1"
 )